About our organic psyllium husk

 Psyllium is often taken as part of a detox program, add 1 tablespoon of psyllium to water and mix well, drink as it is or add juice for flavour.
 Psyllium can be added to smoothies or used in raw food cooking as a thickening/binding agent.

-How our psyllium is processed
+How our Organic Psyllium Husk is processed

 Psyllium seeds are usually sown between October and December and after a few days, germination begins.
 Around two months later, the characteristic flowers start to bloom, and by spring, the seeds are ready to be harvested.

-It is very important to get the timing of harvest right, otherwise the seeds may fall to the ground and scatter in the wind before there is a chance to collect them.
+It is very important to get the timing of harvest right, otherwise, the seeds may fall to the ground and scatter in the wind before there is a chance to collect them.

 Hand sickles are used to cut the crop 15cm or so above the ground, after which it is placed in heaps and dried outside for a day or two.
 The harvested plant is threshed in order to loosen out the seeds, which are then collected and transported for processing.
 On average, one hectare can produce 1,000kg of seed.